Toyota Proace review

 What’s special about it?

 It’s not a Toyota.
-Yes, the badges on the grille, the back doors and the steering wheel say Toyota, but this is a textbook piece of badge engineering.
-In an effort to make a bigger splash in the European van scene.
-Toyota’s third-generation Proace is in fact a renosed version of the Peugeot Expert and Citroen Dispatch (which is also called the Citroen Jumpy in other parts of the world).
+Yes, the badges on the front bumper, the back doors and the steering wheel say Toyota, but this is a textbook piece of badge engineering.
+In an effort to make a bigger splash in the European van scene, Toyota’s third-generation Proace is in fact a renosed version of the Peugeot Expert and Citroen Dispatch (which is also called the Citroen Jumpy in other parts of the world).

 Pretty much.
 All these vans have their own radiator grilles, headlights and spec intricacies, but fundamentally they’re all one and the same.